yui-knk/lrama/doc/development/iyacc/milestones.md

 * Replace `<%` in `sprint` arguments with `<%%`.
 Because "iyacc.c" template is evaluated as ERB template, `<%` is needed to be escaped with `<%%`.

+# 004: Introduce scopes to actions in `yyparse`

-# 004: Add missed variables and macros to the template
+# 005: Add missed variables and macros to the template

 Because some codes are rendered by "iyacc/yacc.c", we need to add these codes to "iyacc.c" template.